ENTERPRISE TERMS OF SERVICE

 6.2 Termination.
 If either Party materially breaches any term of this Agreement and fails to cure such breach within sixty (60) days after notice thereof by the non-breaching Party (thirty (30) days in the case of non-payment), the non-breaching Party may terminate this Agreement immediately upon notice.
 Customer may terminate this Agreement for convenience for any reason, including no reason at all, without penalty, prejudice or further liability, upon thirty (30) days prior written notice to SWI.
 SWI may terminate this Agreement for convenience for any reason, including no reason at all, without penalty, prejudice or further liability, upon thirty (30) days prior written notice to the other Party.

 6.3 Effect of Termination.
 Customer will pay in full for all Fees incurred up to and including the effective date of termination.
-Upon any termination of this Agreement: (a) Customer’s and (unless otherwise elected by SWI) Authorized Users’ right to access and use the SWI Platform shall immediately terminate, Customer and (unless otherwise elected by SWI) its Authorized Users shall immediately cease all use of the SWI Platform; and (b) each Party shall return to the other Party or, at the other Party’s option, destroy all Confidential Information of the other Party in its possession.
-If this Agreement is terminated by SWI for convenience (pursuant to Section 6.2), or by Customer due to SWI’s uncured material breach (pursuant to Section 6.2), SWI will refund to Customer the value of any unused Credits remaining as of the effective date of termination, based on the purchase price for those Credits.
-If this Agreement is terminated by Customer for convenience, or by SWI due to Customer’s material breach, Customer shall forfeit any unused Credits, and SWI shall have no obligation to refund any prepaid Fees.
+Upon any termination of this Agreement: (a) Customer's and (unless otherwise elected by SWI) Authorized Users' right to access and use the SWI Platform shall immediately terminate, Customer and (unless otherwise elected by SWI) its Authorized Users shall immediately cease all use of the SWI Platform; and (b) each Party shall return to the other Party or, at the other Party's option, destroy all Confidential Information of the other Party in its possession.
+If this Agreement is terminated by SWI for convenience (pursuant to Section 6.2), or by Customer due to SWI's uncured material breach (pursuant to Section 6.2), SWI will refund a pro-rata portion of any prepaid Fees covering the remainder of the billing cycle.
+If this Agreement is terminated by Customer for convenience, or by SWI due to Customer's material breach, Customer is not entitled to any refund.

 6.4 Survival.
 Sections 3, 4, 5 (limited to unpaid Fees), 7, 8, 9 and this Section 6.4, and any other provision that by its nature should survive expiration or termination, shall survive any expiration or termination of this Agreement.

 6.5 Termination for Inactivity.
-SWI may, in its sole discretion, terminate this Agreement and the Customer’s account if there has been no activity (including log-ins or Credit usage) for a period of eighteen (18) consecutive months.
+SWI may, in its sole discretion, terminate this Agreement and the Customer's account if there has been no activity (including log-ins or active Platform usage) for a period of eighteen (18) consecutive months.
 SWI will use commercially reasonable efforts to provide notice prior to such termination.
-The handling of any remaining Credits upon termination for inactivity will be governed by Section 6.3 and applicable law.

 7. WARRANTY AND DISCLAIMER